aitoss/HacktoberFest2k19/README.md

 Shailesh participated here.
 kumarpankaj
-we are the best from the best
+we are the best from the best.